 Internal Revenue Service (IRS)

-Bitcoin as a Digital Commodity: Global Perspectives
+Bitcoin as a Digital Commodity Global Perspectives

 Bitcoin is treated as a commodity globally, even though U.S. organizations such as the CFTC and SEC clarify its status within their jurisdiction.